 High Cohesion, Loose Coupling characterizes software designed with a keen focus on Separation of Concerns, the foundation of effective, resilient, malleable, performant, secure, maintainable software.

-High Cohesion describes the internals of a well-bounded module that consists of closely associated elements working together to accomplish one job, which helps maximize the comprehensibility of the codebase at large.
+High Cohesion describes the internals of a well-bounded module that consists of coupled elements working together to accomplish something, which improves the comprehensibility of the codebase at large.
 Such a module contains all the decision-making power necessary to do its job.

 It's worth noting that a module is merely a distinct part of the system that performs some kind of important job and hides its inner workings from the rest of the system, according to David L. Parnas in his seminal paper on software modularization.